 I’ve lost count of how many convention staff members and attendees have reported to us that inclusion is a huge part of the excitement of the show, as well as a part of the emotional crash later.
 For many people, society at large feels excluding because of a person’s hobbies being out-of-the-ordinary or even because of an emotional, cognitive, or physical challenge that a person lives with.
 Cons become that place where we get to be around “our people” and feel included in a way that we don’t always feel.
 For some, the shock of the con being over and having to go back to the day-to-day routine can take its toll and is part of their con crash.
 It certainly is for me.

 So Now What?

-Regardless of whether post-adrenaline blues occur because of biological factors, psychological factors, or a combination of both, they’re something that many of us experience.
+Regardless of whether the post-adrenaline blues/con crash occurs because of biological factors, psychological factors, or a combination of both, they’re something that many of us experience.
 What do we do about it?
 What works for you may not work for others, but I’m going to share some strategies I use for myself.
-The first thing to remind yourself is to treat yourself gingerly, as if you have a cold, and to listen to what my body and brain need.
+The first thing I myself is to treat myself gingerly, as if I have a cold, and to listen to what my body and brain need.
 That can change from time to time.

 This is Temporary

 It’s amazing, the kind of resilience we can have if we know something is temporary.
 I know someone who has routine bouts of depression, and he always tells me, “Yeah, this sucks, but I’ve always gotten through it before.
 I’ll get through it again.”
-Post-adrenaline blues are generally a temporary thing, lasting a few days at most until we get back into the swing of things.
-Remind yourself of this.
+Con crash is a temporary thing for most people, lasting a few days at most until we get back into the swing of things.
+I like to remind myself of this.

 Establish a New Routine

 Routines can give us focus and purpose after a busy, intense event.
-Getting back to a regular exercise routine or engaging in other hobbies (Minecraft for me!) is a way to be healthy and distract yourself from the temporary negative feelings.
+Getting back to a regular exercise routine or engaging in other hobbies (Minecraft for me!) is a way to be healthy and distract myself from the temporary negative feelings.
 It also helps me to re-establish healthy habits that I’ve probably ignored during the convention.

 Just because an event was fun doesn’t mean it was easy.
 Conventions and major activities take a ton of energy and effort (AKA “work”).
-Because of this, we have a standing rule at Take This: we take it easy for the week following a major convention.
+Because of this, we have a standing rule at Take This: we take at least two days off following a major convention.
 Conventions are 14-hour (or longer) days for us, as they are for many exhibitors and attendees.
 They often take place on weekends.
 Because of that, we don’t expect our staff to come back to work immediately.
 They need a break!
 Friends at game studios have started doing this, and they’ve told me it was helpful for them too.

 Rest and Eat Good Food

-There is a decent chance that you gave up a few hours of sleep over the course of a long convention weekend.
-There’s also a decent chance you didn’t eat the healthiest food.
-Now is the opportunity to give your body what it needs.
-Go light on caffeine (or eliminate it for a while, if you can) for a few days and get at least 8 hours of sleep a night.
-I also make sure to eat foods that have actual nutrients in them and not whatever the convention center serves.
+There is a decent chance that I gave up a few hours of sleep over the course of a long convention weekend.
+There’s also a decent chance I didn’t eat the healthiest food.
+Now is the opportunity to give my body what it needs.
+I go light on caffeine (or eliminate it for a while, if you can) for a few days and get at least 8 hours of sleep a night.
+I also make sure to eat foods that have – you know – actual nutrients in them and not whatever the convention center serves.

 There may not be an agreed-upon term in psychology for this post-con crash, but if you’re dealing with it, you’re not alone.
 I’ve lost count of how many conventions I’ve been to in the last seven years, and con crash has become something I plan for.
-Let us know how you cope with post-con crash on Twitter.
-And however you do it, rest up so you can be at your best for your normal life and the next convention!
+Let us know how you get through con crash on Twitter, and however you cope, do what’s restorative and restful so you can be at your best for your day-to-day life and the next convention!